$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Introduction

-\citet{yu_model-based_2021} explores how an agent might adapt to higher DoM opponents by learning the best response from experience.
+The recursive structure of ToM implies that agents can not make correct inferences about other agents with DoM levels that are higher than their own.
+Modelling a more sophisticated agent would require a self to model itself from the perspective of another---outside of the DoM hierarchy--- and thus, at least in principle, to violate key logical principles \citep{pacuit_epistemic_2017}.
+Such a restriction is not unique to ToM-based models but is evident in general bounded rationality environments \citep{nachbar1996non}.
+The relation between deception and recursive ToM has been explored by \citet{oey2023designing}; in their work, however, agents are aware of the fact that others may deceive them and hence decide whether the others are lying or not.
+Nevertheless, humans take action under the belief that others are being deceptive, even in the absence of a fully fledged understanding of why.
+In our work, we consider the case in which agents cannot reason about the possibility of deceptive behaviour, but they can detect a deviation from \emph{expected} behaviour.
+This is somewhat analogous to off-the-equilibrium-path in Perfect Bayesian Equilibrium (PBE) --- certain behaviours (policies) should not appear in the interaction.
+If unexpected behaviour is observed, then it signals to the agent that something in the assumptions about behaviours is wrong.
+The problem of interacting with unmodeled others was introduced in ad-hoc teamwork \citep{stone2010ad, mirsky2022survey}.
+In a cooperative setting \citep{hu_off-belief_2021}, an agent needs to learn a policy (behaviour) to interact successfully with other agents.
+ToM allows successful interaction with others \citep{de_weerd_higher-order_2022}.
+It is, however, assumed that the others are properly modelled by the acting agent.
+Information-theoretic methods have previously been used for both deception modelling and deception detection.
+For example, \citet{kopp_information-theoretic_2018} introduced a deception modelling framework to study deceptive diffusion along with cooperation in populations exposed to fake news.
+Others have looked at detecting masquerading by inferring deception in the context of intrusion detection.
+For example, \citet{4455304} used the MDLCompress algorithm to identify intruders disguised as legitimate users. \citet{maguire2019seeing} suggests that humans apply a typical set-like mechanism to identify a non-random pattern.
+However, this is very specific to random behaviour.
+In this work, we advance this concept to explore several types of deviation away from expected behaviour.
+Behaviour-based Intrusion Detection Systems (IDS) methods were proposed by \citet{pannell_user_2010, peng_user_2016}.
+In these systems, the system administrator monitors the behaviour of users to decide and respond to malicious behaviour.
+However, unlike our proposed method, these systems often require labelled data, making them susceptible to an aware adversary who knows how to avoid detection.
+In the context of POMDP, several goal recognition methods have been proposed, for example \citep{ramirez_goal_withdate, le_guillarme_adversarial_2016}.
+While these methods assume that the observed agent may be malign, they assume that (a) the observer can invert the actions to make inferences about the malign intent, and (b) they use the likelihood of the observed behaviour to recognise this intent.
+Here, we show how likelihood-based inference is used \emph{against} the inferring agent, and propose a mechanism that detects deviation from expected behaviour, flagging malevolent agents without making inferences about their goals. \citet{yu_model-based_2021} explores how an agent might adapt to higher DoM opponents by learning the best response from experience.
 However, their mechanism lacks a model to detect when the opponent's DoM level exceeds the agent's DoM level, which is a necessary step to prompt the agent to retrain its model.
-On the other hand, \cite{piazza_limitations_2023} introduces a communicative MARL framework and shows that using ToM to defend against deceptive adversaries has several limitations that are determined by the multi-agent context in which communication is exchanged.
+On the other hand, \citep{piazza_limitations_2023} introduces a communicative MARL framework and shows that using ToM to defend against deceptive adversaries has several limitations that are determined by the multi-agent context in which communication is exchanged.
 For instance, the authors show that deceivers thrive in MARL settings where they can leverage biases such as static play, learning biases, and irrationality.
-Moreover, their model assumes that the victim can utilize its ToM to make inferences about the intention of the deceiver---distinguishing deceptive behaviour from non-deceptive (up to some limitation described in the paper).
+Moreover, their model assumes that the victim can utilise their ToM to make inferences about the intention of the deceiver---distinguishing deceptive behaviour from non-deceptive (up to some limitation described in the paper).
 In this work we assume that the victim is deceived by an opponent with greater ToM capacity, depriving the victim of the ability to use its ToM to detect deception.